 He will say he would ban employers from insisting that workers be available when there is no guarantee of work.

-The government has previously said it will decide this month whether to hold a formal consultation on possible changes to employment laws covering the contracts.'No security'
+The government has previously said it will decide this month whether to hold a formal consultation on possible changes to employment laws covering the contracts.